dfinity/portal/docs/tokenomics/token-holders/nns-app-quickstart.md

 - #### Step 3: Next, select a topic to follow.

-The topic refers to the different types of proposals; for example, the 'Governance' topic defines a following role for governance type proposals, while the 'Subnet Management' topic defines a following role for subnet management proposals.
+The topic refers to the different types of proposals; for example, the 'Governance' topic defines a following role for governanc-related proposals, while the 'Subnet Management' topic defines a following role for subnet management proposals.
 There is also a 'catch-all' rule that can be followed for all proposal types except for governance, SNS, and neurons' fund.

 For this example, select 'Governance'.